 http_server

 This port's purpose is to develop HTTP servers (REST services or Web applications).
-It defines a DSL to declare HTTP request handlers.
+Servers will handle connections in order to process requests using http_handlers.md.

 Install the Dependency

 This module is not meant to be used directly.
-You should include and Adapter implementing this feature (as http_server_jetty) in order to create an HTTP server.
+You should include and Adapter implementing this feature (as http_server_jetty.md) in order to create an HTTP server.

 Context on HTTP processing